kyma-project/telemetry-manager/docs/user/04-metrics.md

         value: https://backend.example.com:4317
 ```

-With this, the agent starts pulling all Istio metrics from Istio sidecars, and the push-based OTLP metrics are dropped.
+With this, the agent starts retrieving all Istio metrics from Istio sidecars, and the push-based OTLP metrics are dropped.

 ### 8. Add Filters